CGJennings/se3docs/docs/dm-overview.md

 ### Tools

 Most of the tools you need are already built into Strange Eons.
 You will probably want to install the Developer Tools plug-in (`eonscat:6574`).
 You will also want to enable support for the [script debugger](dm-debugger.md).
+As mentioned above, you will also want to explore the [Plug-in Authoring Kit](https://strangeeons.cgjennings.ca/download.html#pak).

 #### Graphics apps